jazzband/django-rest-knox/docs/auth.md

 ### Global usage on all views

 You can activate TokenAuthentication on all your views by adding it to `REST_FRAMEWORK["DEFAULT_AUTHENTICATION_CLASSES"]`.

-If it is your only authentication class remember to overwrite the login view and url as at least the token-obtaining view may not require a token:
+If it is your only default authentication class, remember to overwrite knox's LoginView, otherwise it'll not work, since the login view will require a authentication token to generate a new token, rendering it unusable.

+For instance, you can authenticate users using Basic Authentication by simply overwriting knox's LoginView and setting BasicAuthentication as one of the acceptable authentication classes, as follows:

 ```python